kerrishotts/PhoneGap-HotShot-3-x-Code-Bundle/README.md

 # PhoneGap HotShot 3.x Mobile Application Development Code Bundle

 This repository stores the code for the book entitled PhoneGap HotShot 3.x Mobile Application Development published by Packt Publishing.
 You can purchase the book at [Packt's Site](http://www.packtpub.com/phonegap-3-x-mobile-application-development-hotshot/book).
+If you obtained the code package from Packt, you may wish to download the package from GitHub in order to receive the most recent changes.
+The package is available at [https://github.com/kerrishotts/PhoneGap-HotShot-3-x-Code-Bundle](https://github.com/kerrishotts/PhoneGap-HotShot-3-x-Code-Bundle).

 The code herein is not listed in chapter order but by project name.
 A lookup from chapter number to project name is provided below.